Nina Dobrev, Ian Somerhalder Will Appear In ‘The Originals’?

 “A paying acting job is better than being unemployed and auditioning for bit parts.
 Ian is pushing 40, and let’s face it, not all that talented,” the report further read.

 The online publication further claimed that there are chances that the lead star cast of The Vampire Diaries may end up joining the cast of The Originals.
-Show’s creator, Julie Plec has earlier talked about the crossover between the character of The Originals and The Vampire Diaries and how it will be a bad idea.
+Show creator, Julie Plec has talked about the crossover between the character of The Originals and The Vampire Diaries and how it will be a bad idea.

-The CW’s Originals is a spin-off from The Vampire Diaries and follow the story of Mikaelson siblings, Elijah, Rebekah and Klaus (Joseph Morgan).
+The CW’s Originals is a spin-off from The Vampire Diaries and follow the story of Mikaelson siblings, Elijah, Rebekah, and Klaus (Joseph Morgan).
 The pilot, which was aired on April 25, 2013, revealed to the fans that the werewolf Hayley is pregnant with Klaus’ child.

 The Originals begins with the story of the original siblings returning to the city of New Orleans for the first time since 1919.
 During their long absence from the city, Klaus’ protégé, Marcel, has taken the charge of the city and their encounter with each other makes it clear to Klaus that they must take down Marcel and get back the city that once belonged to them.

-Earlier aired three seasons of The Originals has garnered a lot of attention for the plot twist and the execution of those ideas.
+Earlier aired three seasons of The Originals have garnered a lot of attention for the plot twist and the execution of those ideas.
 The show’s star Joseph Morgan has been nominated three times for Teen Choice Awards and has even won a People’s Choice Awards for the Favorite Actor in a New Series.

 During San Diego’s Comic-Con, Plec admitted that like everyone, she is also a fan of crossovers, but merging two different shows would only affect in their viewership.
 Even Michael Narducci shared the same thought.